Elimor5/DOMod/README.md

-## DoMod
+## DOMod

-DoMod is a DOM manipulation library built in vanilla JavaScript that mimics jQuery functionality with respect to DOM manipulation and traversal functions.
+DOMod is a DOM manipulation library built in vanilla JavaScript that mimics jQuery functionality with respect to DOM manipulation and traversal functions.

 ###  The global variable $l

-$l acts as a wrapper for all of the methods in the library, returning a DOMNodeCollection object, which stores an array of HTML Elements matching the selector. $l can also be used to create DOMNodeCollection objects from unwrapped HTML Elements, giving these elements access to DoMod methods.
+$l acts as a wrapper for all of the methods in the library, returning a DOMNodeCollection object, which stores an array of HTML Elements matching the selector. $l can also be used to create DOMNodeCollection objects from unwrapped HTML Elements, giving these elements access to DOMod methods.
 Additionally, $l can also take in a string of HTML code, build an HTML Element, and then return a DOMNodeCollection.